 In every sense larger than life, Oscar Wilde, at 1.88m (6ft 3 inches) was a huge man, and here he is, a life sized statue, in the Merrion Square Gardens, Dublin, on the corner opposite his home at number 1, Merrion Square, just around the corner from his old alma mater, Trinity College, Dublin.

 As a young boy Oscar would have played at the very spot where the monument now stands.
 He is depicted here, aged about forty, at the height of his career, dressed in his famous smoking jacket, which is carved in solid jade.
 There is a belief that jade can give a person the power to live forever, something which Oscar has certainly achieved so far through his work and life.

 The monument is a three-part sculpture with references from Oscar Wilde's life.
-Carved in colorful semi precious stones, he sits on a large 40 ton quartz boulder.
-Across from him on one side is his pregnant wife, Constance, and on the other, the torso of a young Dionysus, God of youth, wine, poetry and theatre, who was an inspiration to Oscar (he had a small statue of Dionysus on his writing desk).
+Carved in semi precious stones, he sits on a large 35 ton quartz boulder from the nearby Wicklow Mountains.
+Across from him on one side is his wife, Constance, and on the other, the torso of a young Dionysus, God of youth, wine, poetry and theatre, who was an inspiration to Oscar.
 Dionysus and Constance are made in bronze, a reference to Oscar's love of all things Greek.
-Oscar gazes between the two, half smiling, half frowning, towards his childhood home, No 1 Merrion Square.
-Dionysus is rendered without a face, such that his body becomes a sexual symbol of a young man.
-Constance, is six months pregnant.
-It was at this time that Oscar Wilde had his first homosexual experience.
+Oscar gazes between the two, half smiling, half frowning, towards his childhood home.

 Between the two figures is an open space, through which visitors pass against the backdrop of his childhood home.
 Oscar was fond of people watching, which he did from his bedroom window as a child, and then later in life in the garden..